askadityapandey/termicture/README.md

 ## Contact

-If you have any questions or need assistance with the script, please feel free to reach out to me at [your email address].
+If you have any questions or need assistance with the script, please feel free to reach out to me.
-# termicture
-# termicture